Tawny Frogmouth Calls

 TWNP02 The audio sample below was recorded in Wyperfeld National Park in Victoria and captures a vibrant night soundscape with several species of birds including a Tawny Frogmouth.
 The first species to call on the track is a Southern Boobook in the background, but the Tawny Frogmouth takes the stage at 0:11 with a few sequences of the typical ooom-ooom calls.
 Later at 1:24 two Tawny Frogmouths can be heard interacting with some groaning calls and lower, softer rhythmic calls.
 A Willie Wagtail & Australian Owlet-Nightjar can be heard calling in the background as well.

 T296 This next sample features a Tawny Frogmouth calling at Dunn’s Swamp in Wollemi National Park, NSW.
 Common Eastern Froglet (Crinia signifera) & Smooth Toadlet (Uperoleia laevigata) call in the background.
+As the call of the Tawny Frogmouth is very low-pitched, it can be difficult to hear on mobile devices.

 T09 This third sample is a night soundscape from Dharug National Park, NSW, and features typical call sequences of a Tawny Frogmouth along with the calls of Southern Boobook (Ninox boobook).
+As the call of the Tawny Frogmouth is very low-pitched, it may be difficult to hear on mobile devices.

 Tawny Frogmouth on nest with small chick